• Skip to primary navigation

 My favorite bread dip yo serve with focaccia is a copycat recipe of the Carrabba's Olive Oil Bread Dip recipe.

-I have had it in my recipe binder for about 15 years.
+I have had it in my recipe binder for 15+ years.
 My daughter gave it to me so I have no clue where the original recipe came from.
 I will share it below.

 Olive Oil Bread Dip in a small glass dip bowl